kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 #### Other Affected Plugins and Components

-The following plugins and integration points will also need to initialize a CEL toleration cache since they perform toleration matching:
+The following plugins and integration points also perform toleration matching and will use a CEL toleration cache.
+The scheduler creates a single shared cache at startup and passes it to all scheduler plugins via the framework.
+The DaemonSet controller, TaintEviction controller, and kubelet each initialize their own independent cache.

 - **NodeUnschedulable Plugin**

-The plugin calls the helper function `TolerationsTolerateTaint` in two occurrences, during the filter extension point to make sure that the pod tolerates the unschedulable taint, the second call happens when the pod tolerations are updated in the QueueingHint handler, both occurrences would require the cel cache to be passed to the helper function to evaluate cel tolerations against the unschedulable taint.
+The plugin calls the helper function `TolerationsTolerateTaint` in two occurrences, during the filter extension point to make sure that the pod tolerates the unschedulable taint, the second call happens when the pod tolerations are updated in the QueueingHint handler, both occurrences use the shared scheduler cache passed to the helper function to evaluate CEL tolerations against the unschedulable taint.

 - **PodTopologySpread Plugin**

-The plugin calls the helper function `FindMatchingUntoleratedTaint` when `NodeInclusionPolicyInPodTopologySpread` feature is enabled and the inclusion policy is set to honor node taints, the cel cache needs to be passed to the helper function as well to evaluate the cel expression if found for tolerations.
+The plugin calls the helper function `FindMatchingUntoleratedTaint` when `NodeInclusionPolicyInPodTopologySpread` feature is enabled and the inclusion policy is set to honor node taints, the shared scheduler cache is passed to the helper function to evaluate the CEL expression if found for tolerations.

 - **Scheduler EventHandler**

-The scheduler event handler will call the toleration matching helper function `FindMatchingUntoleratedTaint` on node updates, the scheduler event handler should also initialize the cel cache and pass the cache to the helper function to evaluate tolerations with cel expressions.
+The scheduler event handler calls the toleration matching helper function `FindMatchingUntoleratedTaint` on node updates, the shared scheduler cache is passed to the helper function to evaluate tolerations with CEL expressions.

 - **DaemonSet Controller**

-The daemonset controller calls `FindMatchingUntoleratedTaint` in function `NodeShouldRunDaemonPod` to make sure that the pod can run on a node, the controller should also initialize and pass a cel cache to the helper function to evaluate tolerations with cel expressions.
+The DaemonSet controller calls `FindMatchingUntoleratedTaint` in function `NodeShouldRunDaemonPod` to make sure that the pod can run on a node, the controller initializes its own CEL cache and passes it to the helper function to evaluate tolerations with CEL expressions.

 - **TaintEviction Controller**

-The taint eviction controller also calls helper function `GetMatchingTolerations` to make sure that the pod tolerates all node taints, the controller should also initialize and pass the cel cache to the helper function to evaluate tolerations with cel expressions.
+The TaintEviction controller calls helper function `GetMatchingTolerations` to make sure that the pod tolerates all node taints, the controller initializes its own CEL cache and passes it to the helper function to evaluate tolerations with CEL expressions.

 - **Kubelet Lifecycle Predicate**

-Kubelet will call `FindMatchingUntoleratedTaint` during lifecycle predicate checks, it will also need to initialize a cel cache and pass it to the helper function to evaluate tolerations with cel expressions.
+Kubelet calls `FindMatchingUntoleratedTaint` during lifecycle predicate checks, it initializes its own CEL cache and passes it to the helper function to evaluate tolerations with CEL expressions.

 #### Semantics For CEL Toleration Matching